I have placed an order, where is my pack?

 We have put much research and consideration into the best packaging currently available for Provenir meat.
 The number one consideration is food safety and providing a wholesome food product.
 While further consideration has been given from the perspective of environmental sustainability of the raw packaging material, post-consumer disposal (recyclability or composability) and also the impact packaging can have on reducing food waste.

 Plastic trays are not only recyclable, but they are also made from layers of renewable corn-starch material and recycled post-consumer PET content.
-The trays can be washed and recycled in your curb-side recycling bin, while the film can either be left attached to the tray and put in curb-side recycling or be washed and recycled at a REDcycle bin at one of the participating supermarkets.
+The trays can be washed and recycled in your curb-side recycling bin, while the film can either be left attached to the tray and put in curb-side recycling.

 Where possible, we are looking to reduce our packaging and move to non-plastic products, however, the availability of these products is limited or not 100% suitable from a food safety and shelf life / reducing food waste perspective.